Facebook Pixel

 Course Format

-• 15 hours of total class time spread over 10 weeks
+• 15 hours of total class time spread over either 5 or 10 weeks

-• Two optional, in-person meetings, held in Washington, DC (a kickoff gathering and a completion celebration)
+• Several optional, in-person meetings, held in Washington, DC (a kickoff gathering and a completion celebration)

 • Interactive live classes, with assigned breakout groups to foster discussion